Harvey Levin: Personal life

 Levin appeared as an event speaker for the National Lesbian and Gay Journalists Association in April 2010 in which he publicly confirmed his self-identification as gay.
 He discussed his fear of losing his career if someone were to find out, which led to Levin compartmentalizing his personal and professional lives.

 Levin's longtime partner is Andy Mauer, a chiropractor in Southern California.
 The two own multiple properties together, sharing joint-deed listings since the late 1990s and early 2000s.
-Levin has been named to Out magazine's "Power 50" list as one of the most influential voices in LGBT America since 2012 when he was named #15.
-He has since been named #25 in 2013, #34 in 2014, #48 in 2015, and #40 in 2016.
+Levin has been named to Out magazine's "Power 50" list as one of the most influential voices in LGBT America since 2012 when he was named No. 15.
+He has since been named No. 25 in 2013, No. 34 in 2014, No. 48 in 2015, and No. 40 in 2016.

 Levin supported Donald Trump in the run-up to the 2016 United States presidential election.
 Following the election, he met with Trump in the Oval Office on March 7, 2017, and chatted for an hour.
 However, by August 2018, he distanced himself from Trump over the president's repeated attempts to establish a transgender military ban.
 He became an increasingly vocal opponent of Trump in the years following.